-During the year ended September 30, 2018, we incurred interest expense of \$1.9 million primarily comprised of interest expense from our term loan facility with Wells Fargo Bank, N.A. ("Wells Fargo"), an average letter of credit balance of \$6.6 million under our revolving credit facility and an average unused line of credit balance of \$63.2 million.
-This compares to interest expense of \$1.7 million for the year ended September 30, 2017, primarily comprised of interest expense from our term loan facility with Wells Fargo, an average letter of credit balance of \$6.6 million under our revolving credit facility and an average unused line of credit balance of \$47.5 million.
-The increase in interest expense for the year ended September 30, 2017, 2018, as compared with the year ended September 30, 2017, is primarily a result of the increase in the variable interest rate.
+During the year ended September 30, 2019, we incurred interest expense of \$1.9 million primarily comprised of interest expense from our revolving credit facility with Wells Fargo Bank, N.A. ("Wells Fargo"), an average letter of credit balance of \$6.6 million under our revolving credit facility and an average unused line of credit balance of \$73.7 million.
+This compares to interest expense of \$1.9 million for the year ended September 30, 2018, primarily comprised of interest expense from our revolving credit facility with Wells Fargo, an average letter of credit balance of \$6.6 million under our revolving credit facility and an average unused line of credit balance of \$63.2 million.

-For the year ended September 30, 2016, we incurred interest expense of \$1.3 million on a debt balance primarily comprised of our term loan facility with Wells Fargo, an average letter of credit balance of \$6.9 million under our revolving credit facility, and an average unused line of credit balance of \$40.6 million.
+For the year ended September 30, 2017, we incurred interest expense of \$1.7 million on a debt balance primarily comprised of our revolving credit facility with Wells Fargo, an average letter of credit balance of \$6.6 million under our revolving credit facility, and an average unused line of credit balance of \$47.5 million.